-The statute of limitations in FL determines how much time you have to file a civil claim.
+The statute of limitations in Florida determines how much time you have to file a civil claim.
 In wrongful death cases, the clock starts running at the decedent’s death, and a claim must be filed within two years.
-This is shorter than the four years from the date of the underlying accident or incident that Florida sets for other kinds of negligence cases.

 While two years may seem like quite a long time, keep in mind that wrongful death cases will require a filing from the decedent’s personal representative, gathering evidence, and other time-consuming actions, while unexpected delays are always possible.
 For these reasons, we suggest that personal representatives consult with an attorney as soon as they consider a wrongful death claim.

 Three types of damages can be claimed in a wrongful death case: economic, non-economic, and punitive.

 Economic damages are typically the most straightforward.
 These are the damages intended to cover financial losses, such as money that was spent by an estate for funeral arrangements, which would be provable by a receipt from the funeral home.

 - Lost earnings, which can be recovered through lost net accumulations to the decedent’s estate or lost support to the decedent’s survivors.
 However, this cannot include the same earning being counted twice, nor passive appreciation of assets as assets will continue to passively appreciate, i.e., bonds;

 - Lost employment benefits, such as health or dental insurance that the decedent obtained through their work for their family;

 - Lost services, such as transportation or childcare services for children, or caretaker services for a disabled spouse; and